Transcend Therapy Services

 At Transcend, it is our goal to have this treatment be a highly transformative, short term intervention for you.

-One of the reasons to undergo the KAP process with a therapist vs. receiving Ketamine infusion or injection only is because most people are more able to avoid needing maintenance treatment longterm with KAP.
-When symptom reduction has occurred through the chemical effects of ketamine only, there is often a need to re-administer ketamine every 20-40 days to keep symptoms at bay.
+One of the reasons to undergo the KAP process with a therapist vs. receiving Ketamine infusion or injection-only is because most people are more able to avoid needing maintenance treatment long-term with KAP.
+When symptom reduction has occurred through the chemical effects of ketamine only, there is often a need to re-administer ketamine every 20-30 days to keep symptoms at bay.
 With KAP, symptom reduction is more often secondary to therapeutic progress which does not dwindle in time, and therefore maintenance treatments are often not required.

-For chronic pain treatment, it is more difficult to keep baseline pain levels down and flair-ups without maintenance infusions ongoing.
-The majority of patients with chronic pain will do sessions every 3-6 weeks to keep the pain reduced.
+For chronic pain treatment, it is more difficult to keep baseline pain levels down and flare-ups without maintenance infusions ongoing.
+The majority of patients with chronic pain will do sessions every 30-90 days to keep the baseline pain levels reduced.

-You can expect to be at the clinic for approximately 1.5-2 hours.
-There are many factors that influence the length of the infusion but most patients will receive a 35-45 minute ketamine infusion.
-Your Ketamine Assisted Psychotherapy trained therapist and medical provider will be by your side throughout your entire time in the clinic.
+You can expect to be at the clinic for approximately 2 hours.
+There are many factors that influence the length of the infusion but most patients will receive a 35-50 minute ketamine infusion.
+Your Ketamine Assisted Psychotherapy trained therapist and a registered nurse will be by your side throughout your entire time during the infusion.
+Your therapist will be with you before to help set goals for the session, during for guidance and processing, and after for continued therapy, integration, and reflection.

 Have another question?
 Don't hesitate to reach out to us.